-This Low Carb Roasted and Curried Butternut Squash Soup is made with roasted garlic and onion blended to a creamy and velvety rich soup with a touch of curry and chipotle flavours.
+This Low Carb Roasted and Curried Butternut Squash Soup is made with roasted garlic and onion blended into a creamy and velvety rich soup with a touch of curry and chipotle flavors.

 - 🥘 Ingredients Used